AlejoMillo00/SolvoAssessment-Frontend/README.md

    <code>npm run docker</code>
    The "docker" is a script already included in the package.json to start the container using the image previously built.
 4. Done!
 The application is up and running on "http://localhost:3000"

+## DESCRIPTION

+This is front-end application made with Next.Js 12 for the Solvo assessment where we need a page with a form to create employees and the functionallity of seeing the stored employees.